-FOR508 (Advanced Forensics and Incident Response) and FOR408 (Computer Forensic Investigations - Windows In-Depth) are designed to be companion courses with skills that build upon one another.
+FOR508 (Advanced Digital Forensics and Incident Response) and FOR408 (Windows Forensic Analysis) are designed to be companion courses with skills that build upon one another.
 While we suggest taking FOR408 prior to FOR508, students will benefit from taking the courses in any order.
 SANS has a free forensic skill assessment that might be useful to take if you are unsure which class is right for you.
 The assessment can be found here: http://computer-forensics.sans.org/training/assessment

 |HANDS-ON APT Enterprise Intrusion Lab|

-One of the biggest complaints that many have in the digital forensics and incident response community is the lack of realistic intrusion data.
-Most real-world intrusion data is simply too sensitive to be shared.
+One of the biggest complaints you hear in the digital forensics and incident response community is the lack of realistic intrusion data.
+Most real-world intrusion data are simply too sensitive to be shared.

-Starting a year ago, course authors created a realistic scenario based on experiences surveyed from panel of responders who regularly respond to targeted APT attacks.
+Starting over a year ago, the FOR508 course authors created a realistic scenario based on experiences surveyed from a panel of responders who regularly respond to targeted APT attacks.
 They helped review and guide the targeted attack "script" used to create the scenario.
 As a result, the authors created an incredibly rich and realistic attack scenario across multiple enterprise systems.
 This APT attack lab forms the basis for training during the week.
-The network was setup to mimic a standard "protected" enterprise network using standard compliance checklists.
+The network was set up to mimic a standard "protected" enterprise network using standard compliance checklists:

 This exercise and challenge will be used to show real adversary traces across host systems, system memory, hibernation/pagefiles and more.